 How To Cut The Tofu?

 You can cut or slice the tofu in many different ways.
-You can cut into squares, strips or you can even crumble it for your morning tofu scramble.
+You can cut it into squares, strips or you can even crumble it for your morning tofu scramble.
 This particular recipe calls for slicing your tofu into triangles which makes it slightly more fancy and perfect for a more formal occasion.
 But how to achieve those perfect thick triangle shapes?